 Solum Deum Prae Oculis Habentes (Only God Before Their Eyes)

 You are welcomed to attend this special Latin Mass every Sunday at 1:00 p.m.
 Fr.
-Justin Ramos, O.Praem, (a Norbertine priest) will be the usual celebrant.
+Justin Ramos, O.Praem, (a Norbertine priest) is the usual celebrant.

 LINK TO A VIDEO FOR THE CARMELITE SEMINARY: If you would like to view a video that our Carmelite Seminary produced, click on the word LINKS (to the left).